Carson Coffman: College career

-Junior (2009)

-Coffman assumed the role of starting quarterback after Josh Freeman left one year early for the NFL Draft.
+In 2009, Coffman assumed the role of starting quarterback after Josh Freeman left one year early for the NFL draft.
 Coffman struggled early in the 2009 season and eventually lost his starting role to Grant Gregory.
 He ended the season with 863 passing yards, 2 touchdowns and 4 interceptions (QB rating of 121.4).
 Though he was not the starting quarterback, he was still respected by his teammates and voted a team captain and player representative.

-Senior (2010)

-Coffman once again took over the role of starting quarterback after Grant Gregory exhausted his eligibility.
+In 2010, Coffman once again took over the role of starting quarterback after Grant Gregory exhausted his eligibility.
 He beat out competition from Collin Klein and Sammy Lammur.
 For the second year in a row, he had a tremendous Spring Game, and was voted as a team captain and player representative for the second consecutive season.
 Coffman threw for 2,060 yards with 14 touchdowns compared to only 7 interceptions (quarterback rating of 143.1).
 Scout.com also ranked him as the #359 quarterback available in the 2011 NFL draft.
 Coffman will be remembered for his effort in the 2011 Sunflower Showdown where he had a quarterback rating of 231.6, leading the Wildcats to a 59–7 victory against the Kansas Jayhawks.
 He also led the team to the 2010 Pinstripe Bowl.

 College career statistics

 Professional career

-Coffman was rated the 26th best quarterback in the 2011 NFL Draft by NFLDraftScout.com.
+Coffman was rated the 26th best quarterback in the 2011 NFL draft by NFLDraftScout.com.

-Utah Blaze

-For the 2012 season, Coffman served as the backup quarterback for the Arena Football League's Utah Blaze, serving as the backup behind league MVP Tommy Grady.
+For the 2012 season, Coffman served as the backup quarterback for the Utah Blaze of the Arena Football League (AFL), serving as the backup behind league MVP Tommy Grady.
 Coffman completed 3 of 10 passes for 29 yards, no touchdowns, and one interception.

-Kansas City Renegades

 For the 2013 season, Coffman signed with the Kansas City Renegades of the Champions Professional Indoor Football League.

-Chicago Rush

-Coffman signed with the Chicago Rush for the 2013 season.
+Coffman signed with the AFL's Chicago Rush for the 2013 season.

-Iowa Barnstormers

 On September 10, 2013, Coffman was acquired in a dispersal draft by the Iowa Barnstormers.
 The Barnstormers traded J. J. Raterink to the Los Angeles Kiss to move up in the draft to acquire Coffman.

-Spokane Shock

-On January 6, 2015, Coffman was assigned to the Spokane Shock.
+On January 6, 2015, Coffman was assigned to the Spokane Shock of the AFL.
 With former Shock quarterback Erik Meyer leaving for the San Jose SaberCats, Coffman had to battle, and eventually beat Warren Smith, for the Shock's starting quarterback position.